TheCryptek/RogueOS/README.md

 - [ ] Change the way the shell acts
 - [ ] Make our own APIs
 - [ ] Implement our own APIs
+- [ ] Create help documents for using our APIs and OS
+- [x] Add a license
 - [x] Change OpenOS 1.6 -> RogueOS 1.0
 - [x] Change grettings.txt